nickthorpe71/ts-rdx-lab/README.md

 # RTS

-An environment to run experiments with TS/Redux/React
+An environment to run experiments for:

+-   TS
+-   Redux
+-   React
+-   Tailwind